ZJU-FAST-Lab/ego-planner/README.md

 roslaunch so3_quadrotor_simulator simulator_example.launch
 ```
 to run a simple example in ego-planner/src/uav_simulator/so3/control/src/control_example.cpp.
-If this simulator is helpful to you, plaease kindly give a star to [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner) as well.
+If this simulator is helpful to you, plaease kindly give a star to [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner) as well.-->

 ## 6. Licence
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.